-Important note when intending to play chords with Pressure Glide activated: Two notes pressed simultaneously within the interval that you have set will always be joined into one pitch.
+i Important note when intending to play chords with Pressure Glide activated: Two notes pressed simultaneously within the interval that you have set will always be joined into one pitch.
 For instance, with a pressure glide interval of 2 semitones, you can play chords with stacked thirds or wider voicings, but as soon as you play seconds, you will end up with one note with an averaged pitch instead of two discrete notes.

-While in Playing menu, activate or deactivate Pressure Glide with a click on the Parameter Selector.
+U While in the playing menu, activate or deactivate Pressure Glide with a click on the Parameter Selector.